-Distribution & E-Commerce
+Distribution and E-Commerce

-GROWTH CLUSTER OVERVIEW
+DISTRIBUTION AND E-COMMERCE GROWTH CLUSTER OVERVIEW

-This includes obvious supply chain relationships but also reflects an artifact of how business establishments are classified within the NAICS system.
+This includes supply chain relationships but also reflects an artifact of how business establishments are classified within the NAICS system.
 Multi-establishment firms might have an establishment classified in another industry cluster with their wholesale operations in the region.
 Single establishment businesses that would be assumed to be manufacturers, but who outsource the majority of their product manufacturing, might be classified within this cluster.

-NAICS CODES IN CLUSTER
+NAICS CODES IN DISTRIBUTION AND E-COMMERCE INDUSTRY CLUSTER

 - Electronic & Catalog Shopping